metaprgmr/AHM/README.md

 As a project, AHM stands for two things: that data format, and a complete earth geo-data set.
 See [the site](https://metaprgmr.github.io/AHM/) for details.

 The main content is the AHM Data Set.
 A compact Java library is also furnished to read AHM data files.

+This is the foundation for this work (youtube): [My Homeland Afro-Eurasia in 3D](https://www.youtube.com/watch?v=JC9t2GMbIxs).